 3-part mandatory Michigan no-fault car insurance

-Michigan law dictates that all drivers need no-fault insurance coverage before they can register their cars.
+Michigan law dictates that all drivers need no-fault insurance before they can register their cars.

 This 3-pronged Michigan no-fault combo (as you might expect) is unique to this state.